prakalp-manav/tech-campus-recruitment-2025/Discussion.md

 **Update** : I just opened test_log file and found the log format is like **2024-11-02T07:19:55.0000 - ERROR - User successfully logged in** instead of given in Readme.md.
 So all i had to change in my code was `pat = re.compile(f"^{date} ")` to `pat = re.compile(f"^{date}T")`

+## **Steps to run**

+Place extract_logs.py in the same directory as the log file.
+Run the script with a date:

+`python extract_logs.py 2024-12-01`

+Extracted logs will be in output/output_YYYY-MM-DD.txt.